dbrady/rspec-junklet/README.md

   could argue that this starts to lead towards nondeterministic tests but the reality is the started heading there when we first started making calls to SecureRandom.
-My thinking is that a call to `junk_let` could accept an optional hash and/or block that defines a formatter and/or generator, and/or the configuration for Junklet could accept definitions of domain-specific formatters that you want to reuse throughout your project.
+My thinking is that a call to `junklet` could accept an optional hash and/or block that defines a formatter and/or generator, and/or the configuration for Junklet could accept definitions of domain-specific formatters that you want to reuse throughout your project.